Sir-Alexio/InnoGotchi-game-backend/README.md

     }
 ```

 What's more I have Service layer for business logic of application.
-Here you can find some method for working with repository:
+Here you can find some methods for working with repository:
 ```csharp
 public async Task<Farm> GetFarm(string email)
         {